Kubernetes Installation#

 Output from above command (For verification)

-32. Validate the following K8s configuration:
+32. Validate the following K8s configuration using the commands below:

 # Load the kubernetes module